-Each summer, several dozen rising 11th and 12th graders with an interest in journalism converge on Mercer University's Center for Collaborative Journalism to have a fun week learning new journalism skills and to try their hands at multimedia storytelling.
-Working with CCJ's univeristy faculty, journalists in residents, partner journalists, and journalism mentors our campers:
+Each summer, several dozen rising 11th and 12th graders with an interest in journalism converge on Mercer University’s Center for Collaborative Journalism to have a fun week learning new journalism skills and trying their hands at multimedia storytelling.
+Working with CCJ’s university faculty, journalists in residence, partner journalists and journalism mentors our campers:

 - Create content for a web-based publication

 - Hone writing and photography skills

 - Sharpen interviewing skills

 If you are a high school student interested in telling compelling stories through photo, video, audio and the written word, this camp is for you.
 You won’t spend your time cooped up in a classroom; you’ll get out into the community, practicing new skills with professionals guiding you.
 We’ll also have many fun activities (this is camp, after all).

 Our campers learn or improve their knowledge of, and skills in, DSLR cameras, Premiere, Audition, writing for the web and more.
 They interview real people to tell their stories in a compelling multimedia format and publish the results.
 See the fine work from our 2015-2019 campers at The Macon Newsroom.

 Scholarships are available.
 If you are interested in receiving consideration for a scholarship, please check that option on the camp application.